 Do you have a missing tooth or several consecutive lost teeth?
 Restoring the function and aesthetics of your smile can be accomplished with a dental bridge.
 Today’s patients enjoy customized dental bridges that are made using superior materials for a secure and natural-looking result.
-Dr. Angela Wingate provides customized dental bridges in our Garner dentist office for patients interested in restorative dentistry solutions for missing teeth.
+Dr. Matthew Jenne provides customized dental bridges in our Garner dentist office for patients interested in restorative dentistry solutions for missing teeth.

 Dental Bridge vs Dental Implant: What to consider?

 When replacing a single missing tooth, most patients can choose between a dental bridge or a dental implant.
 Both options will restore function and beauty to your smile, but there are key benefits when using a dental implant that can support aspects of your long-term oral health and wellness.
 Factors to consider when choosing the right treatment can include:

-- General oral health condition: healthy and stable gums and bone structure play a key role in the long term outcome.
-Dr. Wingate will evaluate the condition of your oral health and make recommendations for addressing concerns before placing dental implants.
+- General oral health condition: healthy and stable gums and bone structure play a key role in the long-term outcome.
+Dr. Jenne will evaluate the condition of your oral health and make recommendations for addressing concerns before placing dental implants.
 There are treatments available for restoring compromised bone structure and addressing periodontal disease to establish a healthy oral foundation.

 - Stability of the restoration: dental implants offer the most secure and stable tooth replacement option, replacing both the lost tooth and the tooth root below the gum surface.